 Cats make different sounds, such as purring, trilling, meowing, chirping, howling, hissing, yelping, yowling, and growling.

-To understand your feline friend, keep reading to learn how to speak cat and know what she is saying.
+To understand your feline friend, keep reading to learn in this post how to speak cat.

 Learn How to Speak Cat